 Speaking Their Language: Why Communication Matters in Every Hospital

-Over the past year, I’ve had the privilege of walking into some of the most respected hospitals and universities across the United States and Australia, not with a stethoscope or lab coat, but with something just as vital: conversations about communication.
+Over the past year, I’ve had the privilege of walking into some of the most respected hospitals and universities across the United States and Australia.

-These sessions aren’t about ticking a professional development box.
+These sessions offer a different kind of professional development.
 They’re about reflection, reimagining, and realigning with the core of why people choose healthcare careers in the first place: to make a difference and to heal.
 Together, we explore how language can build trust or erode it, and how a moment of authentic connection can be as healing as any prescription.

 Each hospital and university I work with brings a unique culture, but the questions are often the same: